yaseenkady/tree.pro/tree/7_skeletal/2_joint/inflammation/gout_arthritis.md

 # =

-Arthritis; Acute; 90% of cases only in 1 joint; Polyarticular gout when in more than 1 joint
+Arthritis

 # .

 Microscopic crystal accumulation causing arthritis.

+Commonly acute.

+90% of cases in only 1 joint.

 # <